pikvm/pikvm/README.md

 -----

-# The future v3 platform (work in progress)
+# v3 HAT Features

 <img src="img/v3_board.png" alt="drawing" width=250/></td>

-We are also currently developing our own HAT for the Raspberry Pi 4.
+We have developed our own HAT for the Raspberry Pi 4.
 It will have all the features of the v2 platform, including:
 * HDMI capture based on the TC358743 (extra low latency and many features like compression control).
 * OTG Keyboard & mouse; Mass Storage Drive emulation.
 * Ability to simulate "removal and insertion" for USB.